QuentinRa/blog.quentinra.dev/programming/web/android/core/index.md

 <div class="row row-cols-md-2"><div>

-[RecyclerView](https://developer.android.com/develop/ui/views/layout/recyclerview) is a "new" way of displaying lists, that is more efficient, and use less memory, as it is recycling views that disappeared, to show the new elements of the list that showed up.
+[RecyclerView](https://developer.android.com/develop/ui/views/layout/recyclerview) is a "new" way of displaying lists, that is more efficient, and uses less memory, as it is recycling views that disappeared, to show the new elements of the list that showed up.

 ```xml
 <androidx.recyclerview.widget.RecyclerView